WfpReplace

 UPDATE: I now recommend using WfpDeprotect, also a free utility by us, which will deprotect files and folders for 1 minute, allowing you to do whatever permenant operation you wish on them during that period.

 WfpReplace will replace a WFP (Windows File Protection) protected file without having to boot into safe mode.
+This can be useful for installation of software.

 Usage